Sikandar Khan Lodi: Biography

 Sikandar was the second son of Sultan Bahlul Lodi, who had founded the Lodi ruling dynasty of the Delhi Sultanate.

 Sikandar was a capable ruler who encouraged trade across his territory.
 He expanded Lodi rule into the regions of Gwalior and Bihar.
-He made a treaty with Alauddin Hussain Shah and his kingdom of Bengal.
+He made a treaty with Alauddin Hussain Shah and his Sultanate of Bengal.
 In 1503, he commissioned the building of the present-day city of Agra.

-Conflict with Man Singh Tomar
+Conflict with Gwalior

 The newly crowned Raja Man Singh Tomar was not prepared for an invasion from Delhi, and decided to avoid a war by paying Bahlul Lodi a tribute of 800,000 tankas (coins).
 In 1489, Sikandar Lodi succeeded Bahlul Lodi as the Sultan of Delhi.
 In 1500, Manasimha provided asylum to some rebels from Delhi, who had been involved in a plot to overthrow Sikandar Lodi.
 The Sultan, wanting to punish Raja Man Singh Tomar, and to expand his territory, launched a punitive expedition against Gwalior.
 In 1501, he captured Dholpur, a dependency of Gwalior, whose ruler Vinayaka-deva fled to Gwalior.

 Sikandar Lodi then marched towards Gwalior, but after crossing the Chambal River, an epidemic outbreak in his camp forced him to halt his march.
 Raja Man Singh Tomar used this opportunity to reconcile with Lodi, and sent his son Kunwar Vikramaditya to the Lodi camp with gifts for the Sultan.
 He promised to expel the rebels from Delhi, on the condition that Dholpur be restored to Vinayaka-deva.
 Sikandar Lodi agreed to these terms, and left.
-Historian Kishori Saran Lal theorizes that Vinayaka Deva hadn't lost Dholpur at all: this narrative was created by the Delhi chroniclers to flatter the Sultan.
+Historian Kishori Saran Lal theorizes that Vinayaka Deva had not lost Dholpur at all: this narrative was created by the Delhi chroniclers to flatter the Sultan.